emberjs/rfcs/text/0649-deprecation-staging.md

 Advancing a deprecation through stages is conceptually easy to understand.
-Application and addon developers who have no knowledge of this RFC should be able to read a deprecation message and understand both that "available" deprecations are not urgent and "required" deprecations require an action.
+Application and addon developers who have no knowledge of this RFC should be able to read a deprecation message and understand both that "available" deprecations are not urgent and "enabled" deprecations require an action.
 This should be reflected in the deprecation message that is logged.

 New applications will have a much easier time understanding this as blueprints